 You found your way to Civil Candor.
 That means you are probably right of center and more than a little fed up.
 So am I.

 I’m glad you decided to visit.
 Please take a moment to look around.
-If you’re not sure where to start, this post on whether federal benefits should come with a work requirement will probably interest you.
+If you’re not sure where to start, this post on the freedoms Americans are losing to the political left might interest you.

 What is this blog about?